-Figure I:2 Richard Marsh, The Beetle: A Mystery (London: Skeffington and Son, 1897) Personal Copy

-The Beetle firmly cemented Marsh's position as a writer of popular fiction and was used to endorse future texts as having been written by the same man.
-Vuohelainen marks its publication a 'watershed' in his career.
-Marsh appears to have had a fondness for his own creation, as evidenced by his keeping safe a eulogistic fan letter concerning The Beetle, perhaps unintentionally referencing entomophagy, and inviting the writer to consign the correspondence to the wastepaper basket if unwelcome.
+Figure I:2 Richard Marsh, The Beetle: A Mystery (London: Skeffington & Son, 1897) Personal Copy The Beetle firmly cemented Marsh's position as a writer of popular fiction and was used to endorse future texts as having been written by the same man.
+Vuohelainen marks its publication a 'watershed' in his career.32 Marsh appears to have had a fondness for his own creation, as evidenced by his keeping safe a eulogistic fan letter concerning The Beetle, perhaps unintentionally referencing entomophagy, 31 Valancourt's scholarly edition of The Beetle reproduces the original front cover, but not the spine.

-&lt;sup>31 Valancourt's scholarly edition of The Beetle reproduces the original front cover, but not the spine.
-Vuohelainen, 'From "Vulgar" and "Impossible" '.
+$^{^{\}rm 32}$ Vuohelainen, 'From "Vulgar" and "Impossible" '.